 - July 2020: we are organizing the ICML 2020 workshop on AI for Autonomous Driving (AIAD)

-- July 2020: 2 papers (1 oral on trajectory prediction, 1 poster on differentiable rendering) accepted at ECCV 2020
+- July 2020: 2 papers accepted at ECCV 2020, including an oral on trajectory prediction and a poster on differentiable rendering

 - July 2020: 1 paper with Stanford on hierarchical RL and imitation in near-accidents accepted at RSS 2020

 - June 2020: Together with colleagues from PFN and TRI-AD, we have released a survey on Differentiable Rendering.

 - June 2020: 4 papers (3 orals!) accepted at CVPR 2020 (PackNet pseudo-lidar, real-time panoptic segmentation, auto-labeling via Differentiable Rendering, spatio-temporal graph distillation).
 See also our new DDAD dataset for depth estimation!